Partners at an Impasse: 4 Paths to Consider When Advisors Become Divided on their Futures

 1. Identify your priorities at the outset

 Before getting too deep into exploration, it’s helpful to take the time both individually and as a group to perform an assessment of priorities, goals, and expectations.
-(We often share our self-assessment form with advisors for this process.)
+(We often share our self-assessment form with advisors for this process.
+Contact us for more information.)

 2. Communicate with your partners